sit-2021-int214/032_Happiness_Alcohol_Consumption/01_explore.md

 ## Steps
 1. Define a question
-2. Search datasets from Kaggle
+2. Download Library and dataset
-3. Download Library and dataset
+3.
 4. Explore the dataset from the original dataset
 5. Cleaning Dataset
 6. Exploratory Data Analysis